RightsDocketRightsDocket

 Most “AI-detection” tools guess.
 RightsDocket structures the record.

 A receipt is only as strong as what stands behind it.
-Three things make ours hold up — under a label’s review, an ASCAP audit, or a court subpoena.
+Three things make ours easier to review under a label review, an audit, or a legal request without pretending to approve the legal outcome.

 01 / Boundary